Commercial Foods and Culinary Arts

 The Commercial Foods and Culinary Arts program offers students the opportunity to prepare for employment as pastry, restaurant, hotel and resort cooks, in addition to basic management positions in the Commercial Foods industry.
 Commercial Foods and Culinary Arts students may enter this program at the beginning of each quarter however, they must meet minimum academic standards in reading, mathematics and language prior to graduation.
 National Commercial Foods Certifications are offered in Sanitation, Nutrition, and Hospitality Supervision in an on-line environment for ACF Certification.

 This Commercial Foods and Culinary Arts program is a blend of classroom/lab activities, on-line activities, and culinary arts procedures.
-Students learn the industrys competencies to be successful in Dining Room Services, Garde-Manger and Baking and Pastries.
+Students learn the industry standards to be successful in Dining Room Services, Food Production, Garde-Manger, and Baking and Pastries.

-Garde-Manger offers instruction in cold food preparation, centerpieces and principles of service for commercial food production.
+Garde-Manger offers instruction in cold food preparation, centerpieces, charcuterie, and principles of service for commercial food production.
 Baking and Pastries span the art of dessert creation, from novice-style gelatins and puddings to paté and brioche, puff pastry and chiffons, cake decorating and wedding cakes.

-Instruction in these areas of Culinary Arts and Commercial Foods is demonstrated through lectures, videos, as well as on-line activities, class hand-outs and demonstrations.
+Instruction in these areas of Commercial Foods and Culinary Arts is demonstrated through lectures, videos, as well as on-line activities, class hand-outs and demonstrations.